ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 root_page = notion.search_page('Tests', exact=True).item()
 ```

-We then create a database `Article` with various properties and populate it with some pages:
+We create a database `Article` with properties name, topic and release date.
+Then we populate the database with some pages:

 ```python
 class Topic(uno.OptionNS):